LordFoxiFly/getSubstring/README.md

         Integer TotalIndex = gS.totalIndex(testString,"," ,"This is your data input");

-        //.totalIndex gets the totalIndex, it will get u the first char of the the search
+        //.totalIndex gets the totalIndex, it will get you the first char of the the searchString in the testString

         System.out.println(TotalIndex);